jaehunlee527/Bulldozer-Price-Prediction/README.md

 <p align="center">
   <img src="images/corr_plot.JPG" width="600" height="350">
 </p>
+The target 'SalePrice' did not display particular correlation to numerical columns, except for the 'YearMade'.
+This finding enlarges the significance of categorical columns in the price prediction.

 #### Imputation
 For numerical columns, some numbers of 'YearMade' feature had value == 1000, which should be considered as missing.
 I created a dictionary of modelID: mode of yearmade, and replaced these missing entries.